 Term Definition Bit file File built from the user design containing the bits to download to the FPGA sandbox.
 Block An HDL IP block that is placed on the PathWave FPGA design schematic.
 Board support package (BSP) A package containing all of the necessary content to target a Keysight Open FPGA.
 These are installed separately from PathWave FPGA.
-A BSP is made up of two parts, the FPGA support package (FSP) and the run-time support package (RSP).

-Term Definition Design Canvas The main part of the PathWave FPGA window where the user develops a schematic.
+Design Canvas The main part of the PathWave FPGA window where the user develops a schematic.
 Design Interfaces Blocks which communicate between the user design and the outside.
 FPGA support package (FSP) The portion of the BSP that allows you to build a bit file for the target FPGA.
+Instrument driver Provides a C/C++/Python API that you can use to download and control an FPGA bit image.
 Interface A set of ports for a block that can be connected to another compatible interface.
 Alternatively, an interface can be expanded and the individual ports can be connected to other compatible ports.
 IP Repository IP repositories are libraries of blocks that are loaded into PathWave FPGA.
 PathWave FPGA has a builtin IP repository, each BSP may come with its own IP repository, and the user may define custom IP repositories.
 Blocks in these IP Repositories are available in the panes on the right side of the PathWave FPGA window.

-Module Either a top level module or submodule that is currently the top level module for simulation purposes Port An input or output signal of a block.
+Term Definition Module Either a top level module or submodule that is currently the top level module for simulation purposes Port An input or output signal of a block.
 Program archive An archive file (.k7z) containing one or more bit files and associated metadata.
-Run-time support package (RSP) The portion of the BSP that allows you to control your target FPGA.
-It provides a C API that you can use to download and verify your FPGA bit image.
 Sandbox The user-configurable region in the FPGA.
 Static region The region of the FPGA that is not user-configurable.
 This region is implemented by the BSP.
 Submodule Hierarchical schematic design that can be instantiated in either a top level module or another submodule Top level module Top of the user design, defines the IO of the sandbox.